moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/kev/_index.md

 1. PMDB infrastructure runs the KEV feeder daily in order to pull, process and publish KEV data.
 1. The advisory-processor receives the KEV data and stores them to the PMDB DB.
-1. PMDB exports KEV data as part of the advisories data to an existing advisory bucket.
+1. The exporter links each KEV data entry to its corresponding advisory using a `CVE-ID` based join.
+Then, it exports KEV as part of the advisory data to an existing advisory bucket.

 1. GitLab instances pull advisory data from the bucket.